Menu

 Creative Science & Scientific Art

 While some see science and the arts as two sides of a coin, this session aims to demonstrate that the two can not just co-exist, but inform and shape the other.
-With perspectives from science museums, engagement projects, festivals and artists themselves, this session will explore what makes for a harmonious relationship between science and the arts, and where clashes could take place - plus how all of that could feed into your next activity, funding bid or project.
-So grab some magazines, get collaging; and get some creative ideas flowing!
+With perspectives from science museums, engagement projects, festivals and artists themselves, in this session we will give you some examples of how art and science can be brought together in funding bids and projects.
+We’ll also explore what makes for a harmonious relationship between science and the arts, and where clashes could take place – and encourage you to think about how all of that could feed into your next activity, funding bid or project, while helping us create an art/science zine for BIG members.
+So grab some magazines, get collaging and chatting; and get some creative ideas flowing!

 Tides of Knowledge: Community and Place in Orkney